Approach

 Three Critical Design Patterns

-2. Human-in-the-Loop Verification with Confidence Thresholds.
+2. Escalate to humans when confidence drops.
 Autonomous doesn't mean unsupervised.
-Every agent output includes a confidence score.
-When confidence drops below a defined threshold—say, 85% certainty on an EBITDA adjustment—the system escalates to human review rather than proceeding with a guess.
-This prevents the "95% accuracy problem": in high-stakes finance, 5% error rates can cost millions.
+Every agent output includes a certainty rating.
+When certainty drops below a threshold — say 85% on an EBITDA adjustment — the system kicks it to a human instead of guessing.
+This avoids the "95% accuracy problem": in high-stakes finance, 5% errors can cost millions.

 Real-World Constraints: Security, Cost, Latency